naoko8/PHP-Laravel-Project-Music/README.md

 Project for PHP with Laravel Framework.
 Web site is for music listeners and artists.
 I have Admin view, as well as User view.
 Admin should log in with username and password which is already in SQL database.
 Features that admin can: Delete Artist and Album, change Artist or album name and add Genres.
-If Admin deletes Artist album will delete automaticly.
+If Admin deletes Artist, album will delete automaticly.
 I used realtional database for that.